Moravian Instruments Cx series of CMOS astronomical cameras are

 External filter wheels cannot be used together with internal

 ones.
-The C2/G2 and C3/G3 cameras with internal filter wheel
+The C2 and C3 cameras with internal filter wheel cannot be

 |